 DNA cannot be used to predict everything about a person’s future, but it can be used to make useful estimates of how likely it is that a person will have certain physical traits.
 MPB is a good example of this.
 Scientists can determine how many MPB associated DNA variants a person has, and use them to estimate their likelihood of experiencing hair loss.
 Individually, each gene may be associated with slightly higher odds of going bald; however, a person’s chances increase with each additional variant they inherit.
 Some people inherit a specific combination of variants that increases their likelihood of developing MPB by 58%2.
 This kind of analysis—where multiple genetic variants are taken into consideration—is common in genetics and helps strengthen the predictive ability of some types of genetic tests.

 So, what’s the bald truth on baldness?
-MPB can be inherited from either side of a person’s family, and there are ways you can learn more through a DNA test.
-In the Helix Store, HumanCode’s BABYglimpse and DNAPassport can give you insights into your predisposition for male pattern baldness.
-And if the evidence comes back strong, who knows?
+MPB can be inherited from either side of a person’s family.
+If it turns out that your DNA increases your chance of having MPB, who knows?
 You might just be the next Samuel L. Jackson.

 2Hagenaars, Saskia P. et al. “Genetic Prediction of Male Pattern Baldness.”
 Ed.
 Markus M. Noethen.
 PLoS Genetics 13.2 (2017): e1006594.
 PMC.
 Web.
 11 Dec.
 2017.